pearofducks/node-workshop/README.md

 #### It should also be able to provide totals for airports:
 - `getTotals(airports)`
   - `airports` is an array of `airport` records
-  - Should return an array of objects with the form: `{ airportCode: 'XXX', totalFlights: 000, totalDelays: 000, totalDelayMinutes: 000 }`
+  - Should return an array of objects with the form: `{ airportCode: 'XXX', carrierCode: 'XXX', totalFlights: 000, totalDelays: 000, totalDelayMinutes: 000 }`

 # Airline records